 In 2016, Ms. Markey was recognized as one of the top 25 women lawyers in the Commonwealth of Pennsylvania by The Legal Intelligencer.

 In 2018, Ms. Markey, an alumna of Cornell University Law School, was invited to become a member of The President’s Council of Cornell Women.

-Ms. Markey is admitted to practice law in the Commonwealth of Pennsylvania, the Eastern District of Pennsylvania and to the First Circuit Court of Appeals, Second Circuit Court of Appeals, and Eleventh Circuit Court of Appeals.
-She is a member of Taxpayers Against Fraud, a nonprofit, public interest organization dedicated to combating fraud against the Federal Government through the promotion and use of the Federal False Claims Act and its Qui Tam provisions, the Association of Qui Tam Attorneys, and frequently speaks about developments in the Qui Tam field.
-She received her B.A. (cum laude) from Colgate University and her J.D. from Cornell University Law School.
+She is also an active member of Taxpayers Against Fraud, a nonprofit, public interest organization dedicated to combating fraud against the Federal Government through the promotion and use of the Federal False Claims Act and its Qui Tam provisions, and the Association of qui tam attorneys.